johndevlin/Trigger/README.md

-## <a name='installation'>Installation</a>
+## Installation

-Trigger relies heavily on Grunt for a [Number of things](#grunt).
+Trigger relies heavily on Grunt for a [Number of things](#gruntjs).
 If you haven't used Grunt before, check out the [get started guide](http://gruntjs.com/getting-started).
 To install the needed packages, please open Trigger in terminal and type `npm install`.
-Then running `grunt` in terminal will run [Trigger's defaults plugins](#grunt).
+Then running `grunt` in terminal will run [Trigger's defaults plugins](#gruntjs).

-## <a name='structure'>File structure</a>
+## File structure

 Trigger's file structure is pretty self-explanatory for the more part.
 The only unusual thing is `assets` being split out into `development/` and `production/`.
 Development contains your SASS, full resolution images and un-minified JavaScript files.
-Production is where [Grunt](#javescript) outputs these files.
+Production is where [Grunt](#gruntjs) outputs these files.

 Splitting this up into two different files makes it a lot easier when uploading to a server.